 Soda Lake WMA was historically a seasonal lake that flooded during late winter and spring.
 A similar water regime continues today, but only the bluffs located on the western edge of the WMA remain above flood level.
 The lower elevation habitat is a broken woodland consisting of willow, cottonwood, ash, hackberry, and overcup oak.
-Due to annual flooding, the understory is very sparse and contains rattan, peppervine, dewberry, and sawbriars.
+Due to annual flooding, the understory is very sparse and contains rattanvine, peppervine, dewberry, blackberry, and greenbriar.
 Open areas support wild millet, smartweed, and several species of grasses.

 LDWF manages Soda Lake WMA primarily as a refuge for migrant waterfowl and songbirds.
 The WMA also provides year-round habitat for a diverse population of resident songbirds, mammals, and insects.
-Together, LDWF, Ducks Unlimited, and the Caddo Levee District maintain a series of moist soil impoundments that provide excellent waterfowl and bird watching opportunities.
+Together, LDWF and the Caddo Levee District maintain a series of moist soil impoundments that provide waterfowl and bird watching opportunities.

 Activities and Amenities

-Hunting and trapping: There is an archery-only season for white-tailed deer.
+Hunting and trapping: Archery only hunting is allowed for white-tailed deer.
 Small game and waterfowl hunting are available under special conditions.
 See regulations for details.
+Trapping is permitted

-Fishing and boating: There is a public boat launch that can be accessed through the WMA parking area on the south side of LA Hwy 169.
+Fishing and boating: A public boat launch is accessible through the WMA parking area on the south side of LA Hwy 169.
 The launch allows convenient access for boating and fishing on the upper end of Twelve Mile Bayou.
 See regulations for details.

 Two rare plants, American alumroot (Heuchra americana L.) and lowland brittle fern (Cystopteris protrusa Bernh.) have been found growing on the north and east-facing bluffs.